turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 Numbered steps with guidelines:
 ```
-Create test resources for [resource type] and confirm they were created successfully.
+Your goal is to create test resources for <resource_type> and confirm they were created successfully in order to test querying their Steampipe table.

+Please follow these steps to complete the task:

 1. Create resources required for testing (including dependent resources).
 2. Verify the resources were created.